omerwe/polyfun/README.md

 #### 3. Compute LD-scores for each SNP bin
 In this stage PolyFun will compute LD-scores for each SNP bin.
 This is the most computationally intensive part of PolyFun.
-PolyFun can compute LD-scores for all chromosomes in the same run, or for only one chromosome.
+PolyFun can compute LD-scores for all chromosomes in the same run, or for only one chromosome at a time.
 The second option is recommended if you can run multiple jobs on a cluster.
 Here is a usage example that computes LD-scores for only chromosome 1:
 ```
 python polyfun.py \
     --compute-ldscores \